City College - Gainesville Data & Information Overview

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At City College - Gainesville, approximately 88% of students took out student loans averaging $7,963 a year.
 That adds up to $31,852 over four years for those students.

-The student loan default rate at City College - Gainesville is 14.5%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at City College - Gainesville is 10.5%.
+This is about the same as the national default rate of 10.1%.

-How Much Money Do City College - Gainesville Graduates Make?students who graduate from City College - Gainesville with a bachelor's degree go on to jobs where they make an average salary of $28,400 in their early years.
-This is about 29% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do City College - Gainesville Graduates Make?students who graduate with a bachelor's degree from City College - Gainesville make about $32,374 a year during their first few years of employment after graduation.
+Unfortunately, this is 24% less that the average college graduate's salary of $42,485 per year.
+However, graduates in your major field may make more.

 Location of City College - Gainesville